JakobDFrank/penn-roguelike/client/README.md

 3. Open a terminal and navigate to penn-roguelike/client.

-4. Run `npm start` to start the React server.
+4. To run the application:

-5. In another terminal, run `npm run electron-dev` to start the GUI.
+   - For Development: Run `npm run electron-dev` to start the application in development mode.

-**To do: Make production ready and improve documentation.
-This is developer only at the moment.**
+   - For Compilation: Run `npm run electron:package:linux` to build the app for Linux x86_64. <br>Find the AppImage at penn-roguelike/client/dist/client-0.1.0.AppImage.

 ### Submitting a Level